Please click this link for our online application page: M'KIS Online Application

 Students in PreK 3, PreK 4, KG eat lunch with their classmates in our ECE wing.
 Students in Grade 1 and above eat lunch in the canteen.

-For elementary students lunch is served between 12.00 and 12.45.
+For Elementary School students, lunch is served between 12.00 and 12.45.
 Students may select from a menu in advance.

 For students in Middle and High School, lunch is from 12.45 - 13.30 and they select and pay accordingly.
 There is a variety in terms of Asian and western options.
 There is always a vegetarian option for lunch and the meat is halal.